 Sean is a member of the Criminal Justice Act (CJA) Panel in the Southern District of New York, where he represents indigent federal criminal defendants.
-He serves as Chair of the Board of the Federal Defenders of New York, Inc., as the Treasurer of the board of the New York Council of Defense Lawyers, and as Chair of the New York City Bar Association’s Task Force on Mass Incarceration.
-He also serves as Treasurer on the board of the New York Council of Defense Lawyers, and as a Member of the Board of the Office of the Appellate Defender.
+He serves as Chair of the Board of the Federal Defenders of New York, Inc., Chair of the New York City Bar Association’s Mass Incarceration Task Force, Vice President of the New York Council of Defense Lawyers, and as a Member of the Board of the Office of the Appellate Defender.

 Sean has authored numerous amicus briefs and publications concerning criminal justice issues and anti-corruption compliance.
 His publications include “Between A Rock And A Hard Place: Anti-Corruption Compliance And Antitrust Law In Russia,” CEE Legal Matters (May, 2015); “DOJ Officials Encourage Companies to Cooperate Against Potentially Culpable Individuals,” “Just Blogs” section of Main Justice (October, 2014); “Conspiracy and the ‘Indefinite Payments’ Doctrine,” New York Law Journal (February, 2014); “Anti-Corruption Compliance in 2013: Post-Guidance and Signals for the Future,” Financial Fraud Law Report (February, 2014); Financial Fraud Law Report (November/December, 2013); Should FCPA ‘Territorial’ Jurisdiction Reach Extraterritorial Proportions?,” American Bar Association's International Law News (Winter, 2013); “The Bourke Conviction And Willful Blindness: Did The Second Circuit Get It Right?,” Financial Fraud Law Report (June, 2012); “Corrupt Intent, Relationship Building, And Quid Pro Quo Bribery: Recent Domestic Bribery Cases,” Financial Fraud Law Report (February, 2012).